-- Field and Educational Trips
+- o Field and Educational Trips

 - Summer Trip Abroad

 - o Recreational Trips

 - Special In-School Events

-- Fun Days
+- o Fun Days

-- o Guest Speakers
+- Guest Speakers

 - Live Talk-Shows

-- $\circ \quad \text{Annual Shows} \quad$
+- Annual Shows

-- o Book Fairs
+- Book Fairs

 - Sports Competition

-- o Camps
+- Camps

 EXTRACURRICULAR ACTIVITIES

 All students from Kindergarten to Grade/Year 8 select 2 activities from a variety of choices (one hour per week).
 One will be practiced throughout the first half of the year and the second will be practiced throughout the second half of the year.
 All activities are open for both boys and girls.